 The Bank currently maintains 0% general provision on cash and cash equivalents, investments and other assets under ACPR since 1% general provision under ACPR is optional.
-However, the provision for expected credit losses determined under IFRS 9 is also calculated and recorded in financial statements for these categories as disclosed in note 5.4, 6.3, 9 and 12.2 to the financial statements.
+However, the provision for expected credit losses determined under IFRS 9 is also calculated and recorded in financial statements for these categories.

-3.4.
-Fair value measurement
+3.4 Fair value measurement